markstan/Format-IntuneDiagData/README.md

 A: Files are extracted to the current folder by default in a subfolder named **IntuneDeviceData**.

-Q:  I'd like to add addtional files to the collected data.
+Q:  I'd like to add additional files to the collected data.
 Where can I suggest changes to this feature?

 A:  The best way to make this kind of request is through your Microsoft account team.
 They can assist you with filing a design change request.